tldr-pages/tldr/pages/common/xmllint.md

 `xmllint --xpath "//{{foo}}" {{source_file.xml}}`

-- Return, as a string, the contents of the first node named "foo":
+- Return the contents of the first node named "foo" as a string:

 `xmllint --xpath "string(//{{foo}})" {{source_file.xml}}`